Director of Music

 It was entirely overhauled at the cost of some £200,000 in 2010, and is in excellent working order, housed in a gallery above the west end.

-Service music is sung congregationally (at present Murray, with Merbecke in Advent and Lent), as are Psalms (Anglican chant).
-We are a hymn-loving parish, and have recently invested in a full new set of the 2013 edition of Ancient & Modern (words-only for pew copies; full music for choir).
+Service music is sung congregationally, with the Thorne Mass of St Thomas setting used at the Sunday Eucharist throughout the year and the Merbecke setting in Advent and Lent, as are Psalms to Anglican chant.
+We are a hymn-loving parish and have recently invested in a full new set of the 2013 edition of Ancient & Modern.